Program Management

 4. Click "Create Program" to complete the initial setup

 Important: Once created, your program will be set to "Private" by default.
-You'll need to configure your program fully before changing the visibility to allow researchers to join.
+A paid plan is required to list your program publicly on Bugbop.

 Visibility Options